NOPAT: formula, meaning and examples for small businesses

 How do you convert EBIT to NOPAT?

-You can convert EBIT to NOPAT with a simple formula: NOPAT = EBIT × (1 - tax rate).
-Just multiply your EBIT by one minus your tax rate to see your net operating profit after tax.
+NOPAT = EBIT × (1 - tax rate).
+Multiply your EBIT by one minus your tax rate to find your net operating profit after tax.

 What's the difference between NOPAT and FCFF?